team-telnyx/flutter-voice-commons/docs-markdown/setup.md

       // Get FCM token for Android
       return await FirebaseMessaging.instance.getToken();
     } else if (Platform.isIOS) {
-      // For iOS, the VoIP token is handled by the AppDelegate
+      // For iOS, VoIP push tokens are handled natively by the AppDelegate
-      // This method should return null, and the VoIP token will be
-      // provided through the platform channel
+      // No Firebase required for iOS
       return null;
     }
     return null;